mactul/discordslashcommands/README.md

 ### Get all guild slash commands

-Maybe, you need to have a full list of the commands of your application in a sepcific guild.\
+Maybe, you need having a full list of the commands of your application in a sepcific guild.\
 To get it, you can use the manager with the `get_all_guild_commands(guild_id)` function.\
-This function takes the guild id in arguments and return a list of Command objects.
+This function takes the guild id in arguments and returns a list of Command objects.

 ```py
 commands = manager.get_all_guild_commands(REPLACE_WITH_THE_ID_OF_YOUR_GUILD)